The Wild (Wilder Than Her) (2023) review – A middling thriller in the woods

 - The Visuals: It isn’t a bad looking movie.
 The location is decent, and there are some shots where you can appreciate Kozak’s potential as a filmmaker.

-- It’s Watchable: If you are an undemanding thriller fan who just wants something generic to put on in the background, it does just enough to keep you vaguely interested.
+- It’s Watchable: If you are an undemanding thriller fan, it does just enough to keep you vaguely interested as background noise.

 The Bad